Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 ### Disable department or budgetholder

-The fields department and budgetholder are both non required lookup fields in Topdesk.
-This means you first need to lookup the field and then use the returned GUID (ID) to set the Topdesk person.
+The fields department and budgetholder are both non-required lookup fields in Topdesk.
+This means you first need to look up the field and then use the returned GUID (ID) to set the Topdesk person.

 For example: